ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 {: #paygo-pricing}

 * The pricing is based on hourly vCPU usage.
-* It eliminates upfront licensing costs.
+* Eliminates upfront licensing costs.
 * Users are billed proportionally to the compute resources consumed.

 ### **PAYGo Image Design**